adinetech/adinetech/README.md

 # Hey there! 👋

-I'm **Adine Vikash**, a tech enthusiast and **Support Specialist / Community Manager at Mysterium Network**.
+I'm **Adine Vikash**, a tech enthusiast and **Community & Support Specialist at Mysterium Network**.
 My role involves supporting and moderating the community to ensure it remains vibrant and thriving, while also providing user support through community channels and tools like Intercom.

 In addition to my work, I have a strong passion for **blockchain technology**, **networking**, and **development**.